spencebl/CSU-Industry-Skills/README.md

 NOTE: ONLY DATA PREPROCESSING IS FUNCTIONAL.
 DPR TRAINING IS STILL BEING CODED.

-- It is recommended to create a conda environment for the notebook.
+It is recommended to create a conda environment for the notebook, using Python 3.11.

-### Package Installations

-- Install necessary packages: `pip install transformers, wandb, pandas, datasets`

-- install Pytorch versioning that matches your device via conda

-- The notebook was executed using Python v3.13.2 within the conda environemnt.

-- Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `dpr-model/data/` when executing a fresh training session
+Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `dpr-model/data/` when executing a fresh training session

+### Package Installationspip install pandas

+Install necessary packages:

+- `pip`:
+    - `transformers`
+    - `wandb`
+    - `pandas`
+    - `datasets`

+- `conda`
+    - `scikit-learn`
+    - Install Pytorch versioning that matches your device